A low-pressure approach to daily wellness

 Here is the basic idea:

-Each morning, choose three things you want to complete that day.
-Not your ideal wellness routine.
-Not every to-do.
-Just three small things you can realistically complete to support your wellbeing.
+Each morning, choose three small things you can realistically complete to support your wellbeing.

-Some days your list might support a specific health goal you’re working on:
+Some days, your list might support a specific health goal:

 Decide on dinner by noon